 Pharmacologic Class: Nucleoside Reverse Transcriptase Inhibitor

-Lamivudine is used in the treatment of the infection caused by the human immunodeficiency virus (HIV) or hepatitis B virus.
+Lamivudine is used in combination with other medicines for the treatment of the infection caused by the human immunodeficiency virus (HIV).
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
-Lamivudine is taken together with zidovudine (AZT) or other medications used to treat HIV.

-Lamivudine will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems usually related to AIDS or HIV disease.
+Lamivudine will not cure or prevent HIV infection or AIDS.
+It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of serious health problems usually related to AIDS or HIV disease from occurring.
 Lamivudine will not keep you from spreading HIV to other people.
 People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.
-Lamivudine is not a cure for the hepatitis B virus; the long-term effects of the drug on the infection and the liver are unknown at this time.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of lamivudine for the treatment of HIV infection in children 3 months of age and older.
 However, safety and efficacy have not been established in children younger than 3 months of age.